Sahiwal Punjab, Pakistan Travel Guide

 Sahiwal maintains conservative cultural norms.
 Dress modestly and be mindful of local customs, especially during evening hours.

-Experience the local commerce and find unique souvenirs in Sahiwal's bustling markets.
+Experience the local commerce and find unique souvenirs in Sahiwal's lively markets.

 Local artisans produce items like embroidered textiles, pottery, and traditional footwear (khussas).
 Inquire in local markets to discover these handmade goods.

-Look for traditional Punjabi embroidery, leather goods, local pottery, and Sahiwal cattle-themed crafts (when obtainable).
+Look for traditional Punjabi embroidery, leather products, local pottery, and Sahiwal cattle-themed crafts (when obtainable).
 Local sweets also appreciated gifts.

 Sahiwal does not feature luxury or boutique shopping options.
 For high-end purchases, Lahore offers more choices.